datasciencecampus/coffee-and-coding/README.md

 # ONS Newport Coffee & Coding

-A _public_ repository to hold resources and notes from ONS Coffee & Coding sessions.
+A _public_ repository to hold resources and notes from ONS Coffee & Coding sessions in Newport.
 GitHub repository idea and layout lovingly sourced from [Department for Transport (DfT)'s repo](https://github.com/departmentfortransport/coffee-and-coding).
 Interested in what other Government Departments have coffee and coding?
 Check out the [Government RAP website](https://ukgovdatascience.github.io/rap-website/resource-coffee-and-coding.html).

+If you are interested in attending the London ONS Coffee and Coding please check their Github repo for more information: https://github.com/datasciencecampus/coffee-and-coding-LDN.

 Get in touch at: coffee.coding@ons.gov.uk, we welcome suggestions and ideas for future events.